thirtybees/docs/thirtybees/installation/general_requirements.md

 It is advised to get hosting which guarantees a certain amount of processor cores and ram so that you are not slowed down by others sharing your server resources.

 You can do a search for hosting providers and choose the right one for your needs and budget (just don't forget the requirements noted above).
 Please visit our website and look over our [trusted hosting partners](https://thirtybees.com/partners/hosting-partners/).
-One suggestion is the hosting integration between thirty bees and Cloudways (https://www.cloudways.com/en/).
+If you do not want to install thirty bees yourself  [Cloudways] (https://www.cloudways.com/en/?id=11188) can automatically launch an optimized version of thirty bees with their installer.

 ## Server Requirements